jayantsharma/big-data-exploration-using-TitanDB-Spark-Hadoop/README.md

 ### Details
 1. _Spark_ in conjunction with _HDFS_ for pre-processing of data.
 1. _TitanDB_ configured with _Cassandra_ as the storage-backend and _ElasticSearch_ as the indexing-backend serves as our graph database.
-1. Spark interacting with HDFS is responsible for _Bulk Ingestion_ of data in TitanDB.
+1. Spark (internal to TitanDB) interacting with HDFS is responsible for _Bulk Ingestion_ of data in TitanDB.
-1. _MapReduce_ leveraged to build indexes over the graph database.
+1. _MapReduce_ leveraged to build ElasticSearch indexes over the graph database.

 ## Schema
 In contrast to most mainstream NoSQL technologies, TitanDB is not _schemaless_.
-Vertex and Edge labels as well as properties and their datatypes need to be declared before starting to use the database.
-This is generally done by a call to the graph's _ManagementSystem_ (for eg, refer: scripts/load-users.groovy).
+Vertex and Edge labels, as well as properties and their datatypes need to be declared before starting to use the database.
+This is generally done by a call to the graph's _ManagementSystem_ (for eg, refer: _scripts/load-users.groovy_).

 ![schema](https://github.com/jayantsharma/bigDataExplorationUsingTitandbAndHadoop/blob/master/images/schema.png)